FAQ's About Mercury (Thimerosal) in Vaccines

 Information on vaccines that contain significant amounts of Thimerosal can also be found on the Food and Drug Administration's website and Johns Hopkins Bloomberg School of Public Health's Institute for Vaccine Safety website and listed in the manufacture's product insert for their vaccine.
 NVIC provides links to vaccine package/product inserts on the FDA's website that may be accessed within our Vaccine and Disease webpages under the Quick Facts for each vaccine.

 Depending on the vaccines administered, at six months of age, infants today born to mothers who received flu vaccine during pregnancy could receive up to 71 mcg of ethyl mercury compared to 187.5 mcg prior to efforts to decrease the amount of thimerosal in infant vaccines.
-Additionally, the new CDC guidelines recommend that all children from 2 to 5 years of age receive an annual influenza vaccine beginning at 6 months of age.
+Additionally, the CDC guidelines recommend that all children receive an annual influenza vaccine beginning at 6 months of age.
 As a result, the total amount of thimerosal given to children under 5 years of age is almost what it was prior to 2000.

 There are other sources of mercury exposure in infants.
 Specifically, it should be recognized that influenza vaccine recommended for pregnant women and some rhogam preparations contain ethyl mercury in the form of thimerosal.
 Total mercury burden include other sources including dental amalgams (silver fillings), food especially some types of fish, and air pollution from coal-fired power plants and wildfires.